-Glasgow City Council (GCC) has led the development of a draft Digital Housing Strategy (DHS) for the city in partnership with Registered Social Landlords (RSLs) and other housing partners.
-The draft DHS outlines priorities that GCC has worked with partners to develop.
+Glasgow City Council (GCC) has led the development of a Digital Housing Strategy (DHS) for the city in partnership with Registered Social Landlords (RSLs) and other housing partners.
+The DHS outlines priorities that GCC has worked with partners to develop.
 These priorities are aligned with national and local policies.

-The strategy has been developed around 4 digital themes that relate to housing.
-The themes include:
+The strategy has been developed around four digital themes that relate to housing, which include: